Anti-Correlated Noise in Epoch-Based Stochastic Gradient Descent: Implications for Weight Variances in Flat Directions: Numerics

-The theoretical prediction for the anti-correlation of the noise is proportional to the inverse of the number of batches per epoch, in our case on the order of $10^{-3}$.
-To extract the predicted relationship from the fluctuating data, we compute the autocorrelation of the noise term for each individual Hessian eigenvector.
-We then proceed to average these results across the 5,000 approximated eigenvectors. \cref{fig:noise_corr} provides a visual representation of this analysis, showcasing a strong alignment between the empirical autocorrelation of noise and the prediction derived from our theory.
-This consistency can be interpreted as a validation of our assumption that the noise is spatially independent.
+Due to the limited resolution from finite sampling, the standard deviation of each correlation estimate is around $1/\sqrt{T} \approx 7 \cdot 10^{-3}$ -- larger than the signal we aim to resolve.
+Therefore, we average the autocorrelation results across the 5,000 approximated eigenvectors, giving $\text{corr}_{\delta g,\, avg}(h)$ and reducing the expected noise level to approximately $1/\sqrt{5000 \cdot T} \approx 10^{-4}$, which enables detection of the predicted structure. \cref{fig:noise_corr} provides a visual representation of this analysis, showcasing a strong alignment between the empirical autocorrelation of noise and the prediction derived from our theory, confirming the V-shaped theoretical autocorrelation.